 The Lori Bed is designed to be a functional and stylish addition.
 These are not your old school Murphy beds with elaborate springs and metal frames, which are not only expensive and complex to manufacture, they are cumbersome and can even be dangerous to install.

-Lori Beds come in a variety of finishes so its beds easily fit into any design scheme, plus the company has both vertical and horizontal orientations.
+Lori Beds come in a variety of finishes, so they easily fit into any design scheme, plus the company has both vertical and horizontal orientations.
 It even offers unfinished models for a totally customized color.

 Every color has a meaning.
 So what does your office say about you?
-Calming hues, such as white, light blue, or gray, are often popular workplace colors because research has shown that palette can help reduce stress.
-One the other hand, red is the color of energy while green is the color of growth and optimism.
+Calming hues, such as white, light blue, or gray, are often popular workplace colors because research has shown that palettes can help reduce stress.
+On the other hand, red is the color of energy, while green is the color of growth and optimism.

 At the risk of winding up with a Christmas-colored office space, you do not have to take it too literally, but it is worth looking into color theory when crafting the vibe of your office.
 How you feel in your space will increase the amount of time you’ll want to be in that space so plan accordingly.
 You can incorporate a mix of colors without going overboard by adding in accessories that can serve dual functions, for example, a candy red apple-shaped paperweight or colorful notebooks.